-Reiki is a Japanese word made of two kanji "Rei" (spiritual or universal) and "Ki" (essence or life energy).
+Reiki is a Japanese word made of two kanji "rei" (spiritual or universal) and "ki" (essence or life energy).
 Therefore, Reiki can be translated as "universal essence" or "spiritual energy".
 It is the power of the universe inherent in all livings things.
-Reiki is the essence of everything, a field of subtle vibrational waves that pulsate around and within all creations including human beings.
+Reiki is the essence of everything, a field of subtle vibrational waves (reiha) that pulsate around and within all creations including human beings.
 It penetrates everyone and every living thing.
 It is the force that animates us and makes us alive.
 It is the force that unites us.
 Experiencing Reiki is to experience life and our Self at its fullest.
 As such, Reiki points to our True-Self, our Inner Bright Light.

 As of today, science does not yet know the mechanisms of action for Reiki treatment.
 However, there are theories about Reiki healing techniques.
 Reiki emanates naturally through the physical body.
 All living beings have Reiki, animals, plants, humans, and much more.
 Learning Reiki makes us aware of the web of life that vibrates as a constant flow within us and around us reminding us of our true nature and capacity to heal ourselves from within.
 As a hands-on practice, the healing process is naturally stimulated by "laying of hands" on/above the body.
 Once the body senses the vibrational flow of the Ki energy through the hands, its innate mechanisms to heal itself engage.
 A deep cleaning process is then activated that will enhance and restore a free flow of energy according to what is needed.
 By nature, the body is always trying to create a state of balance, and through this process, comes healing, wellness, and a sense of unity and harmony within ourselves and our life.
 The stronger the ki of the practitioner is, the deeper the healing.

 WHAT IS THE SYSTEM OF REIKI?